johnzhang320/FrontEndPublickeyEncryption/README.md

 ...

+   Postman found existing user entered new password

+   <img src="images/user_enter_new_password.png" width="60%" height="60%">

    Postman found existing user entered existed password

-   <img src="images/user_enter_new_password.png" width="60%" height="60%">

-   Postman found existing user entered new password

    <img src="images/user_enter_repeated_password.png" width="60%" height="60%">

 # Conclusion

+ This solution uses javascript to encrypt password, bank account number and social secuirty number by dynamic public key in frontend and prevent hacker steal information from javascript Apply secure javascript code to hide sensitive to transfer argument Apply Spring boot 2.13, Spring Security, BCryptPasswordEncoder to save and verify password, solve univeral usage: existing user entered existing password, this logical can be apply signup and can be apply to login The purpose of this solution is compress the room or chance for invaded virus and hacker to steal sensitive data

 ## Source code download